Apitax/Core/README.md

 * Keep the root scope as clean as possible
 * Scripts should be small, containerized pieces of code that strictly follow SRP.
      * Think of Scripts as lego blocks, eventually you can put a bunch of them together to build something really cool
-* Scriptax is a fairly flexible, forgiving, and powerful language
+* Scriptax is a flexible, forgiving, and powerful language
     * Play around to see what you can and cannot do.
 There are too many edge cases to list explicitly.

 #### Coming Soon
 * A time method

-#### Tidbits
-* You can use arrays via dot notation
-    * set someVar.1 = num1
-    * set someVar.2 = num2
-    * set someVar.{{counter}} = num3
-    * When doing this, the first usage of a variable must either be someVar = "{}" or an index as part of that object.
-Failure to do this will result in errors being thrown.

 ### Commandline Interface (CLI)
 * You can activate Apitax from the CLI directly without needing a wrapper package